openwisp/openwisp-docs/user/configure-device.rst

     opkg update
     opkg install ./<file-just-downloaded>

-If you're running at least OpenWRT 19.07, you can install openwisp-config from the official OpenWRT packages:
+If you’re running at least OpenWRT 19.07, you can install openwisp-config from the official OpenWRT packages:

 .. code-block:: bash